AndyTuttle12/portfolio/README.md

 ## Projects Coming Soon...

-- A full jQuery based movie app with live data, filtering and sorting.
 - A functional black jack game with integrated betting.
 - A basic clone of the classic Legend of Zelda game in html canvas.
 - A full-stack e-commerce auction platform for high-tech audio and video equipment.